ond9/tweb-ond9-site1/README.md

 #### Angular Controllers

-I have three controllers for the project, the first is to handle Navbar style when we change pages.
+I have three controllers for the project, the first 'ActiveController' is to handle Navbar style when we change pages.
 The second 'DataController' is for the result page, it contain data that chart JS will render inside a graph.
 The third 'commitController' do the real job, that is process user input and send Ajax request to GitHub API to retrive data.